htadwilliams/Glue/readme.md

 * Ctrl-C (making sure input focus is not set to console window or application will exit) will type a string of characters immediately with short delay between presses and releases.
 * Ctrl-Z will immediately type an R followed by a Q and ENTER after a delay of 4 seconds.
 This is useful for demonstrating asynchronous scheduling of output events.
 * Ctrl-S plays a sound asynchronously.
 If the sound is already playing it will be restarted.
-* Space is a toggle and will be held down with every other press.
-This won't show in things like Notepad as the held key won't trigger Windows key repeats, but works in many apps and games.
+* Alt-Space toggles the space bar so it's held down with every other press.
+This won't have much effect in Windows apps such as notepad because the held key won't trigger Windows key repeats, but works in many apps and games.
 * MBX1 / MBX2 (mouse side buttons) trigger a press of F10.
 * Alt-, begins repeating a sound every 3 seconds.
 * Alt-. cancels all repeating instances started with Alt-, (there may be more than one).